Click logo for Home Page"

-Col N…..was, by all evidence, a mean, crusty, nasty, skinny, little bully of a full bird.
+Col N was, by all evidence, a mean, crusty, nasty, skinny, little bully of a full bird.
 The kind of guy that once you knew of him, he would make you cringe.
 He would come out into the MAC C-141 system to get his flying time.
 Storming through base ops and weather, and aggravating most of the people he had contact with, no one looked forward to take off.
-He was most vitriolic with the flight engineers, but the co-pilot position caught it and navigators were 'morons' The loadmasters were smart enough to stay out of his way.
+He was most vitriolic with the flight engineers, but the co-pilot position also caught it, and navigators were morons.
+The loadmasters were smart enough to stay out of his way.
 Way far away.

 Cruise checklist complete and 20 questions started.
-Not the start of a good 141 trip!
+Not the start of a good C-141 trip!

 One idea was maybe to brown nose a bit.
 Yeah that's the ticket!
 Buy him a drink and make friends.
-The really clever part of the plan, being a cocky Capt on flying status, was that I would proceed to 'drink him under the table' so he would at least 'know the better man'.
+The really clever part of the plan, being a cocky Captain on flying status, was that I would proceed to drink him under the table so he would at least know the better man.